 We are often asked about cooking with truffles.
 Some recipients of our truffle gift vouchers and even some buyers have not had truffles before and want advice about how best to use them.
-Here we offer general guidance, give serving ideas and present a number of the classic truffle recipes - Truffled Eggs, Truffles with Pasta, Truffle Risotto and Truffled Cheeses,
+Here we offer general guidance, give serving ideas and present a number of the classic truffle recipes - Truffled Eggs, Truffles with Pasta, Truffle Risotto and Truffled Cheeses and Truffle Butter.

 General guidance for cooking with truffles

 - Quantity.
 When cooking with truffles, for most dishes you will require 8 – 12 grams per person.
 A starter will want less than a main course.
 A 50 gram truffle is about the size of a large hens egg.
 A 100 gram truffle is about the size of a tennis ball.

 - Keep it simple.
 Truffles are most appreciated in simple recipes.
 Avoid using them with ingredients with strong flavours or smells as the truffle flavour will be lost.
 Simple foods like pasta, rice, eggs or potatoes really bring out the delicious truffle flavour.

 - Shaving and Slicing: A truffle slicer/shaver helps you slice your truffle into paper-thin slices.
 This gives the most truffle flavour and gets the most servings out of your truffle.
 In some recipes, a grater or microplane is used.

 - Avoid a lot of heat: Don’t cook them too much or you will drive off much of the flavour and aroma.
 If using in a hot dish, such as a soup or sauce, slice or grate the truffle in just before serving or warm briefly in a little oil.